 Make sure to dress appropriately.
 The temple is consider as a holy place for Hindu people in Bali.

-Likewise, the temple is still used as a place to pray to their God.
+Likewise, the temple is still used as a place to pray to God.
 The entire religious event held in every temple in Bali shows how religious Balinese people are.
 The locals are also worshiping Dang Hyang Nirartha in this temple.
 Since the priest has an important role in growing Hinduism on this beautiful island.

 Kecak Dance Performance in Uluwatu Temple